Darknet Markets 2023 Report: The Most Popular Hacked Accounts

 We also continued to gather average listing price data for each brand and have included that data in our report.

-We also streamlined our focus to only look at online accounts in the strictest sense of the term, which means we excluded bank accounts and credit cards.
+We also streamlined our focus to only look at online accounts in the strictest sense of the term, which means we excluded traditional bank accounts and credit cards.

-In the process we assembled perhaps the world’s largest dataset of darknet market listings for hacked account details.
-We sifted through around 100,000 listings in total from 13 markets, including two Russian-language sites, and while most of those listings were for illicit drugs, cracked software and other contraband, we were able to identify more than 3,000 sets of hacked log-in details for over 500 online services.
+We then sifted through more than 150,000 listings across 15 markets and while most of those listings were for illicit drugs, cracked software and other contraband, we were able to identify 3,275 sets of hacked log-in details for almost 550 online services.

 Why did we do this research?
 To educate the public about the value of their personal data to identity thieves.
 Our hope is that this will lead to improvements in day-to-day information security.
 We have shared some tips to help people protect their data.